ShivinDass/Multi-Agent-TSP-with-ACO/README.md

 ### Instructions To Run
 Clone this repository

 Navigate to project folder in terminal or command prompt

 Run command,
 ```bash
 python mtsp_solver.py <seed>
 ```
-Where \<seed\> is the random seed for environment instantiation.
-Leave it blank for random environment initialization.
+Where \<seed\> is the random seed for environment instantiation (leave blank for random environment initialization)